layeredapps/dashboard/readme.md

 Dashboard packages everything web apps need into reusable, modular software.
 It runs separately to your application so you have two web servers instead of one, and Dashboard fuses their content together to provide a single website or interface for your users.
 To get started your web app just needs to serve something on `/` for your guest home page and `/home` for signed in users.

-Dashboard is stateless and designed to scale 'horizontally', that is you can run multiple instances of your Dashboard server in parallel to handle user requests using Heroku, Kubernetes, etc.  Managed hosting is avilable at [Layered Apps](https://layeredapps.com).
+Dashboard is stateless and designed to scale 'horizontally', that is you can run multiple instances of your Dashboard server in parallel to handle user requests using Heroku, Render, Fly, Digital Ocean's App Platform, etc.  Managed hosting is available at [Layered Apps](https://layeredapps.com).

-Dashboard uses a `template.html` with header, navigation and content structure.
-Dashboard and module content is provided in HTML pages.
-Your application server can serve two special CSS files at `/public/template-additional.css` and `/public/content-additional.css` to theme the template and pages to match your application design.

 Your application server can return special HTML attributes and tags to interoperate with the Dashboard server.
 Your content can be accessible to guests by specifying `<html data-auth="false">` and you can serve full-page content by specifying `<html data-template="false">` in your HTML.
-Otherwise the routes will require authentication, and Dashboard will inject the template's header and navigation int the top of the page and merge the head tag's script and CSS references.
+Otherwise the routes will require authentication, and Dashboard will inject the template's header and navigation into the top of the page and merge the head tag's script and CSS references.

 You can populate the template's navigation bar by including `<template id="navbar"></template>` with the links and any other HTML for your menu.